Community gardens

 Toronto Community Housing (TCHC) has developed an interim policy and procedure that covers conditions and expectations for tenants and tenant-led groups to start and/or participate in community gardens on TCHC property.
 Visit the Tenant Policies page to view the interim policy and other helpful resources.

 We are updating the Community Garden Policy.
-As part of this update, we are partnering with Toronto Urban Growers to hold a series of virtual and in-person consultations to get tenant feedback on best practices.
+As part of this update, we have partnered with Toronto Urban Growers to hold a series of virtual and in-person consultations to get tenant feedback on best practices.

-To register, you can fill our form out on Cognito or fill out the form embedded below.
+To register for a consultation, you can fill our form out on Cognito or fill out the form embedded below.

 Our conservation initiatives